Museum of Science & Industry (Tampa): Conservation

 MOSI encouraged environmental conservation through exhibits, from water conservation to Florida-friendly gardens that were closed during the museum downsizing.

 Current exhibits

 Mission: Moonbase

 Mission: Moonbase is a simulated permanent lunar base in the year 2070.
 The premise is that it is built near the south pole of the Moon where there is believed to be large reservoirs of frozen water reasonably available within the rocks, and where some highlands can experience long periods of sunlight.
 Moonbase is the operations center of a larger operation that also includes food production (farming) and mining facilities.
 Mission: Moonbase at MOSI is funded, in part, by NASA and is part of MOSI's plan to continually improve our guest experience and support the future of STEAM.

 Slippery Science

 Slippery Science, contains multiple exhibits that incorporate elements of the Tampa Bay Times Forum and Tampa Bay Lightning hockey team as a backdrop.
 Slippery Science includes a series of interactive exhibits that teach friction, physics, the science behind reaction time and more.

+Wooden Wonders of the World

+Wooden Wonders of the World is a temporary art installation exhibit featuring model sculptures of famous buildings hand made out of toothpicks.
+It will no longer be available after May 29, 2023.

+Dinovations Lab

+Dinovations Lab is a Jurassic-themed exhibit about paleontology.
+It includes PaleoLab investigations, crawl-through challenges, dino-themed animation in Fossil Films, and an opportunity to touch actual dino poop.